albar965/littlenavmap-manual/en/ROUTEDESCR.md

 `S`: Metric flight level in three digits of tens of meters.

-`A`: Altitude in hundrets of feet in three digits.
+`A`: Altitude in hundreds of feet in three digits.

 `M`: Altitude in tens of meter in four digits.